tanushBee/Power-flow-analysis-via-typed-graph-neural-networks/README.md

 I am currently modifying and refactoring this repo, so there are many things that won't work perfectly. <br />

 This repo provides some code for:
-* Building and training a typed graph neural netework based power flow solver.
+* Building and training a typed graph neural network based power flow solver.
 * Reloading a previous model and testing it.

 *If you have any questions or observations, you can contact me at 782726@unizar.es*